AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 first Christians regarded the grave as the doorway into a better world and expressed only hope and trust in their emblems and inscriptions.

+Following are additional specimen epitaphs:

+"Irene in Pace."

-Following are additional specimen epitaphs: \"Irene in Pace.\" \"Here lies Marcia put to rest in a dream of peace.\" \"Victoria sleeps;\"[^84]
+"Here lies Marcia put to rest in a dream of peace."

+"Victoria sleeps;"[^84]

-\"Zoticus laid here to sleep;\"[^85] \"Snatched home eternally.\"[^86]
+"Zoticus laid here to sleep;"[^85]

+"Snatched home eternally."[^86]

-\"In Christ; Alexander is not dead but lives beyond the stars, and his body rests in this tomb.\" Contrast these with the tone of heathen funeral inscriptions.
+"In Christ; Alexander is not dead but lives beyond the stars, and his body rests in this tomb."

+Contrast these with the tone of heathen funeral inscriptions.
 In general the pagan epitaphs were like that which Sophocles expresses in the *Oedipis*, at Colomus:

 > \"Happiest beyond compare\
 > Never to taste of life;\